g-language/g-lang/SPEC.md

 ### meta

-Allows specifying callbacks that will be fired when certain operations are performed on the most basic types (`int`, `float`, pointers, etc).
+Allows specifying callbacks that will be fired when certain operations are performed on any resolvable datatype.
 Think of them as functioning identically to getters and setters without having to manually name or invoke them as functions.

-A couple of examples:
+Some examples:
 ```c
 typedef meta float {
     onwrite {